Peripatric speciation: Quantum and budding speciation

 The botanist Verne Grant proposed the term quantum speciation that combined the ideas of J. T. Gulick (his observation of the variation of species in semi-isolation), Sewall Wright (his models of genetic drift), Mayr (both his peripatric and genetic revolution models), and George Gaylord Simpson (his development of the idea of quantum evolution).
 Quantum speciation is a rapid process with large genotypic or phenotypic effects, whereby a new, cross-fertilizing plant species buds off from a larger population as a semi-isolated peripheral population.
-Interbreeding and genetic drift takes place due to the reduced population size, driving changes to the genome that would most likely result in extinction (due to low adaptive value).
+Inbreeding and genetic drift take place due to the reduced population size, driving changes to the genome that would most likely result in extinction (due to low adaptive value).
 In rare instances, chromosomal traits with adaptive value may arise, resulting in the origin of a new, derivative species.
 Evidence for the occurrence of this type of speciation has been found in several plant species pairs: Layia discoidea and L. glandulosa, Clarkia lingulata and C. biloba, and Stephanomeria malheurensis and S. exigua ssp. coronaria.

 A closely related model of peripatric speciation is called budding speciation—largely applied in the context of plant speciation.
 The budding process, where a new species originates at the margins of an ancestral range, is thought to be common in plants—especially in progenitor-derivative species pairs.

 Centrifugal speciation

 William Louis Brown, Jr. proposed an alternative model of peripatric speciation in 1957 called centrifugal speciation.
 This model contrasts with peripatric speciation by virtue of the origin of the genetic novelty that leads to reproductive isolation.
 A population of a species experiences periods of geographic range expansion followed by periods of contraction.
 During the contraction phase, fragments of the population become isolated as small refugial populations on the periphery of the central population.
 Because of the large size and potentially greater genetic variation within the central population, mutations arise more readily.
 These mutations are left in the isolated peripheral populations, promoting reproductive isolation.
 Consequently, Brown suggested that during another expansion phase, the central population would overwhelm the peripheral populations, hindering speciation.
 However, if the species finds a specialized ecological niche, the two may coexist.
-The phylogenetic signature of this model is that the central population becomes derived, while the peripheral isolates stay pleisomorphic—the reverse of the general model.
+The phylogenetic signature of this model is that the central population becomes derived, while the peripheral isolates stay plesiomorphic—the reverse of the general model.
 In contrast to centrifugal speciation, peripatric speciation has sometimes been referred to as centripetal speciation (see figures 1 and 2 for a contrast).
 Centrifugal speciation has been largely ignored in the scientific literature, often dominated by the traditional model of peripatric speciation.
 Despite this, Brown cited a wealth of evidence to support his model, of which has not yet been refuted.